 Hop aboard the culture train, next stop – Gare d’Orsay!

 The highlight of the renovated museum?
-Undoubtedly, the 5th floor where the Impressionist Gallery overlooking Seine houses a dozen rooms with five distinct themes:
+Without a doubt, the 5th floor, where the Impressionist Gallery overlooking Seine houses a dozen rooms with five distinct themes:

-• The sources of the 20th century: Monet and Sézanne after
+- The sources of the 20th century: Monet and Cézanne after1900

-The renovations also improved accessibility and comfort for visitors, whilst still preserving the station-like feel of the building.
+The renovations also improved accessibility and comfort for visitors, while still preserving the station-like feel of the building.

 On the ground floor, galleries nestle either side of the central nave area, dominated by the Laloux’s huge golden station clock.
 On the middle and upper levels, new rooms showcase permanent exhibitions as well as the many temporary exhibitions held throughout the year.

 Don’t miss the Rodin area, which gathers together twenty of the French artist’s sculptures including Portes de l’Enfer (Gates of Hell) and bronze busts like L’Homme au nez cassé (the Man with the Broken Nose).